sundeepbassi/The-Wellbeing-Retreat/README.md

  **The Wellbeing retreat**

-This main header I want to put in the upper centre part of the landing page so as to enable the user to feel that they are not inudated with too information.
+This main header I want to put on the right top side of the of the landing page so as to enable the user to feel that they are not inudated with too information.
 The main heading in itself will explain what the site is for.

 **The Statement**

-The statement under the heading is to welcome users onto the site as one is welcomed into a shop or restaurant.
-Assuring the user that they are valued in this process.
+Initially my plan was to have a statement on the landing page but then I decided that keeping the site simple added to its effectiveness.
+The main image of Lord Buddha the main title and the navigation menu indicated that this was a place to learn yoga and meditation.

  **The Images on the Landing Page**

-I decided to add two images here.

-One will be a Yoga image.

-Second one will be a meditation image.
+I initially thought about adding two images one for yoga and one for meditation but then I realised that one central image gave the landing page a focus.

 The reason I decided to do this is because the aim is to develop a body/mind self-improvement techniques.
 Thereby each image will be a representation of the body (a yoga pose) and the mind (someone sitting in meditation)